intel/robot_devkit/docs/_sources/pages/navigation.rst.txt

 .. code:: bash

    source /opt/robot_devkit/robot_devkit_setup.bash
+   export TURTLEBOT3_MODEL=waffle
    ros2 run rviz2 rviz2 -d $(ros2 pkg prefix nav2_bringup)/share/nav2_bringup/launch/nav2_default_view.rviz

 .. note::

     In RViz:

-    * You should see the map
+    * You should see the map.
+    * Hit the "Startup" button.
     * Localize the robot using “2D Pose Estimate” button.
     * Make sure all transforms from odom are present. (odom->base_link->base_scan)
     * Send the robot a goal using “Navigation2 Goal” button.
-Note: this uses a ROS2 Action to send the goal, and a pop-up window will appear on your screen with a 'cancel' button if you wish to cancel
+Note: this uses a ROS2 Action to send the goal, and a pop-up window will appear on your screen with a 'cancel' button if you wish to cancel.

     To view the robot model in RViz: